 James Banta’s historic neighborhood had become increasingly noisy.
 But James wasn’t about to move since he was tied to his home by family history.
 Still, he needed quiet and a way to soundproof his windows, which lead him to Indow acoustic window inserts.

-James Banta has deep roots in St. Augustine, Florida, which itself is the oldest permanent European occupied settlement in the United States, established in 1565.
+James has deep roots in St. Augustine, Florida, which itself is the oldest permanent European occupied settlement in the U.S., established in 1565.
 His mother, Mary Louise Ponce, is a direct descendant of Juan Ponce de Leon, who named Florida after leading the first European expedition there.
-His home, built in the 1930s by his mother’s half brother, is in a structure behind what was once his family’s funeral home.
+James’ home, built in the 1930s by his mother’s half brother, is in a structure behind what was once his family’s funeral home.

-So he is tied to the place he resides in many ways.
-But the quiet street his 97-year-old mother recalls from days when people would simply ask the telephone operator to connect them to “#3” for the funeral home, are long gone.
+But long gone is the quiet street James’ 97-year-old mother remembers.
+She recalls the days when people would simply ask the telephone operator to connect them to “#3” for the funeral home.
 The Victorian home behind him was demolished 20 years ago and replaced with a parking lot and a noisy pub.
-With the windows shut, he couldn’t even hear his own TV.
-He didn’t yet know it, but he needed acoustic window inserts.
+With the windows shut, he still couldn’t even hear his own TV.

 Since he’s in a historic district, he looked into replacing the old windows at the back of the house with quieter double-pane wood replicas, but that would have cost an estimated $17,500.
 Also, the house had just been repainted and the floors redone.
 New windows would have torn up his home for 10 days and required more repainting.